tripflex/resourcify/readme.txt

 Stable tag: 1.0
 License: GPLv3

-Add links at the bottom of a post to sources, resources, quotes, and more!
+Automatically add links to the bottom of a blog post for sources, resources, quotes, and more.
+Sources are added from metabox when creating post with repeatable field.

 == Description ==